VESA, an open container

 An installation showcasing a series of monitor stands decorated with bas-reliefs made of found 3D models of flowers.
 The stands are exhibited on tall plinths and left bare – without any screens – the ornamental decoration becoming the primary function of the objects.
 Similar to Medici vases and their use of the bas-relief sculptural technique, the materiality of the objects becomes a tool for a ‘visual voyage’, into a natural realm.
-Pieces of fabric covered by texts hang in the background, forcing correlations with their newly given purpose.
+Pieces of fabric covered with texts hang in the background, forcing correlations with their newly given purpose.

 © Photo credits Juuke Schoorl